 ⚓ Seafaring¶

-This page of notes is effectively a distillation of a Mormon Expression podcast episode, How to build a transoceanic vessel.
-I've added a few of my own remarks here and there, but credit where it's due— John Larsen and his cohorts presented a good majority of the content & observations in this page.
+This page of notes contains a lot of overlap with a Mormon Expression podcast episode, titled How to build a transoceanic vessel.
+I've added a few of my own remarks here and there, but credit where it's due: John Larsen and his cohorts presented a good majority of the content & observations in this page.

 In the beginning...¶